- Purchasing Operator

 - For one-time physical PO lines – The same logic is used as described above for continuous PO lines: if an Expected receipt date is defined for the PO line, it overrides one defined for the item.
 Since this is a one-time order, there is no subscription interval and the Expected receipt date is not reset after the item is received.

 After the grace period, a claim is sent automatically to the vendor, either by EDI or by email, but only the first time this PO line is sent to the Claims page; if an operator updates the PO line's expected receipt date, and the PO line is sent to the Claims page again after the new date, another notification is not sent.Also, the parameter to enable email notifications for one-time physical PO line claims is auto_claim (instead of auto_claim_co; see above for more information).
+If the vendor uses EDI, Alma will send an EDI claim instead of a claim letter.

 - For electronic PO lines – Alma calculates the claim date as described above for continuous PO lines, except that Alma uses Expected activation date and Expected activation after ordering instead of Expected receipt date and Expected receipt after ordering.
 When this Expected activation date + Claiming grace period arrives, and the PO line (either one-time or continuous) is still not activated, then the PO line is sent to claims.